felitrisnanto/Rock-Paper-Scissors-Image-Classification/README.md

 https://github.com/dicodingacademy/assets/releases/download/release/rockpaperscissors.zip.

 ## Method
-In this project, the method used for image classification is Convolutional Neural Network (CNN) model.
+In this project, the method used for image classification is **Convolutional Neural Network (CNN) model**.